 SPOILER WARNING FOR MEXICAN GOTHIC BY SILVIA MORENO-GARCIA: This post makes many parts of the plot of this book explicit.
-Do not read this review unless you are okay with being spoiled.

 The gothic has always been one of my favourite literary modes.
 I love gothic literature, I love how it uses aesthetics to explore themes and comment on dominant social ideologies and discourses.
 The gothic can do so much!
 Exploring sexuality, nationality, race, gender and more.
-I’ve read a lot of classic gothic literature, but one of the most fascinating emerging branches of the gothic is, in my opinion, post-colonial gothic.
-Or more accurately, books which utilise the gothic to explore post-colonial society and discourses which dominate our social consciousness right now.
+I’ve read a lot of classic gothic literature, but one of the most fascinating emerging branches of gothic literature is, in my opinion, post-colonial gothic.
+Or more accurately, books that utilise the gothic to explore post-colonial society and discourses which dominate our social consciousness right now.

-Which brings us to Mexican Gothic, a 2020 novel by Silvia Moreno-Garcia which utilises the gothic to explore post-colonial realities.
+Mexican Gothic is a 2020 novel by Silvia Moreno-Garcia which utilises the gothic to explore post-colonial realities.
 Set in Mexico, the central character, Noemí, receives a mysterious letter from her cousin Catalina, begging to be rescued from the house in which she lives with her husband and his strange family.
 Concerned for her cousin, Noemí arrives at High Place, to find things are strange and amiss.
 The family have strict, unexplained rules, Catalina is perpetually sick with an illness that can’t be explained, and talking about hearing voices in the walls.
 Also, the family is racist, leave their well-read books about eugenics lying around.
 Through this twisting story about voices in the walls, murder, sick sisters and weird family members, one thing really stood out to me – the skilful way Moreno-Garcia post-colonial ideas

 What is The Gothic?

-The first thing you need to know about the gothic, is it is concerned with degeneration, with a return of the repressed, and with ‘the Other’ taking control.
-It is concerned with exposing the barbaric, and always casts the barbarous as horror.
+The first thing you need to know about the gothic is it is concerned with degeneration, with a return of the repressed, and with ‘the Other’ taking control.
+It is concerned with exposing the barbaric and always casts the barbarous as horror.
 Barbarism is horror, and horror is barbaric.
 The ‘other’ can be anything, as long as it’s allowing a return of the repressed, or for society or individuals to degenerate, and it usually subverts social norms and ideals.
 Most importantly in the context of Mexican Gothic, the gothic is used to explore concerns of degeneration brought about specifically the intermingling of British colonialists with other nations during the colonial period.

-Thus, gothic literature used it’s specific aesthetics and ideas to explore this horror – the horror of a returned past.
+Thus, gothic literature used specific aesthetics and ideas to explore this horror – the horror of a returned past.
 For example, the prevailing gothic image of the crumbling mansion is intended to be horror because it shows a degeneration of important images of English civilisation.
 English manors returned to their primitive states, often due to a lack of wealth, which was almost always there because of imperialism, is an extension of a fear of the end to progress.
 Locations set far away from the city, such as the moors (most famously represented in Wuthering Heights), are often described as pre-historic and primitive, due to the lack of a built landscape.
 Their distance from the city, the hub of civilisation, leaves great potential for repressed emotions and behaviours to emerge – this is why we see Heathcliff (who also, important, is coded as being non-white) famously represented as engaging in activities – revenge, criminality, violence – which are deemed non-civilised.